drag0ng/Placeholders-X16R/doc/atomicswaps.md

 ## The Outputs

-We'll be using 5 new Placehcoin addresses:
+We'll be using 5 new Placeholders addresses:

 Andy's Placeh change address:
 `mvGfeg4uZA8XvjVDUywdgYE6TAyz77o5gB`